-Of the 54 phase II trees, six were found to have strongly responded to release (Figure 4a).
-Prerelease RVG rates were under 20% and radial growth rates were less than 2mm (0.08in.) per year.
+Of the 54 phase II trees, six were found to have strongly responded to release (Figure 5a).
+Pre-release RVG rates were under 20% and radial growth rates were less than 2mm (0.08in.) per year.
 Trees maintained these slow growth rates for up to 15 years and were all less than 5m (16.4 ft) in height at time of release.
-Their height to diameter ratios all declined to values below 65 and in some cases were over 100 prior to release (Figure 4b).
-These six trees had RVG rates similar to trees in the same light environment that had not undergone suppression and were all above the regression lines in models relating RVG to open sky (Figure 5a).
-Two trees were found that did not respond strongly to release and were growing at levels below their potential.
-They both showed some response and had high levels of crown overlap from neighboring understory trees and shrubs.
+Their height to diameter ratios all declined to values below 65 and in some cases were over 100 prior to release (Figure 5b).
+These six trees had RVG rates similar to trees in the same light environment that had not undergone suppression and were all above the regression lines in models relating RVG to open sky (Figure 6a).

-Figure 4: Relative volume growth and height to diameter ratio histories for 6 release trees.
+Figure 5: Relative volume growth and height to diameter ratio histories for 6 release trees.
 Increments are 3 year averages.
 Histories begin at breast height.
 The HD threshold of 70 is included for reference (dashed line).